 Thoughts are . . . elemental energies.
 They do not originate in a man's mind. . . .
 The inspirations of genius, the loftiest productions of the human spirit, simply come to us through lofty and great minds, capacious channels which could transmit so sublime a flow.

-A man can become degenerate by constantly thinking low and degenerate thoughts; and, contrariwise, a man can raise himself to the gods by exercising his spiritual will and by coincidently opening his nature to receive only those sublime thoughts which leave impressions upon the fabric of his being . . . — pp. 354-5, 3rd & rev. ed.
+A man can become degenerate by constantly thinking low and degenerate thoughts.
+Contrariwise, a man can raise himself to the gods by exercising his spiritual will and by opening his nature to receive only those sublime thoughts which leave impressions upon the fabric of his being . . . — pp. 354-5, 3rd & rev. ed.

 H. P. Blavatsky and her successors have collected ideas from the ancient wisdom-tradition and rendered them accessible again, the "corner stone, the foundation of the future religion(s) of mankind," the starting point of new and healthy hybrids that will provide the spiritual food mankind is so critically in need of.
 For the world is stricken by another kind of famine, afflicting the entire planet, and leaving behind a trail of withering spiritual life, loss of ideals and moral values, the reign of envy and violence.
 What is needed to assuage this moral famine can be found near at hand as also in the remotest corners of the globe, in the memory where impressions from a better and wiser past are still green: